Vivo (film)

-Vivo is a 2021 American computer-animated musical comedy film produced by Columbia Pictures and Sony Pictures Animation.
-The film was directed by Kirk DeMicco and co-directed by Brandon Jeffords, from a screenplay written by DeMicco and Quiara Alegría Hudes, based on an original idea by Hudes and Peter Barsocchini; with songs written by Lin-Manuel Miranda, who also voices the title character and serves as one of the executive producers of the film.
-The cast also features the voices of Zoe Saldana, Juan de Marcos, Brian Tyree Henry, Michael Rooker, Nicole Byer, Gloria Estefan, and introducing Ynairaly Simo in her film debut as Gabi.
-The film marks Sony Pictures Animation's first musical film.
-The story follows Vivo (Miranda), a music-loving kinkajou, who embarks on the journey of a lifetime to fulfill his destiny and must deliver a love song to Marta Sandoval (Estefan), a retiring singer.
+Vivo is a 2021 American animated musical comedy film directed by Kirk DeMicco, and written by DeMicco and Quiara Alegría Hudes.
+The film includes original songs written by Lin-Manuel Miranda, who also voices Vivo, and also features the voices of Ynairaly Simo, Zoe Saldaña, Juan de Marcos, Brian Tyree Henry and Gloria Estefan.
+The story follows Vivo, a music-loving kinkajou, who embarks on the journey of a lifetime to fulfill his destiny and who must deliver a love song to Marta Sandoval, a retiring singer.

-The film was first pitched to DreamWorks Animation in 2010 by Miranda following the success of his stage musical In the Heights but was canceled due to the restructuring at the company in 2015.
-It was later revived and fast-tracked by Sony Pictures Animation on December 14, 2016, with DeMicco directing, Stewart producing, Mark executive-producing, and Alegría Hudes writing the screenplay from a story by Barsocchini.
+The film was first pitched to DreamWorks Animation in 2010 by Miranda following the success of his stage musical In the Heights, but was canceled due to the restructuring at the company in 2015.
+It was later revived and fast-tracked in December 2016 by Sony Pictures Animation.
 Cast members for the film were announced in April 2021.
-Apart from Miranda's original songs, his longtime collaborator and musical director Alex Lacamoire composed the film's score.
+Alongside Miranda's original songs, his longtime collaborator and musical director Alex Lacamoire composed the film's score.

-Vivo was released in select theatres on July 30, 2021, and digitally on Netflix on August 6, 2021.
-The film received generally positive reviews from critics, who praised the animation, voice performances, and musical numbers.
+Vivo was released in select theaters on July 30, 2021, and digitally on Netflix on August 6, 2021.
+The film received generally positive reviews from critics.